 What’s your first instinct when you wake up with a hangover?
 That’s right—reach for the water.
 Your skin needs a dose of hydration, too.
 While you should absolutely guzzle some H2O to replenish from the inside out, you should also flush your skin externally.
 To saturate your skin with moisture, steam it!
 This is a technique we use in facials to help soften the skin, melt sebum, and infuse the complexion with moisture.
 If you don’t have a steamer, gently simmer some water on the stove and then transfer it to a heat-safe bowl.
 Drape a dishtowel over your head and place your face over the steaming bowl for a minute or two.
 Be careful not to get too close—the steam should feel warm but not super-hot.
 After steaming,immediately apply my HA Hydrating Serum to prevent trans-epidermal water loss and add additional moisture.

 Double Your Serum

 Your serums are precious, but if there’s any time when you should do double duty, it’s during a skin hangover.
 I especially recommend a hydrating serum and one with growth factors like my EGF Activating Serum.
-Simply apply a normal dose, and then apply another light layer.
+Simply apply a normal dose, let it absorb completely (1-2 minutes) and then apply another light layer.
 In some cases, more really is more.